 UCBJ Managing Editor

-Since TSIN director, Sandy Watkins, has been to Prescott Elementary School (PES) campus several times and has interacted with Dr. Jones and her staff through various experiences, it didn’t come as a surprise when Watkins asked PES to be the sole elementary campus visit.
+Since TSIN director, Sandy Watkins, has been to Prescott South Elementary School (PSES) campus several times and has interacted with Dr. Jones and her staff through various experiences, it didn’t come as a surprise when Watkins asked PSES to be the sole elementary campus visit.

-Twenty people from across the state will meet at PES on Sept.
+Twenty people from across the state will meet at PSES on Sept.
 19 to spend one full day learning from the best practices developed there.
-PES’s focus on STEM was sparked by a 2012 grant for STEM platform campuses.
+PSES’s focus on STEM was sparked by a 2012 grant for STEM platform campuses.

 “It’s a new way of looking at education,” explained Jones.
 “Trying to not just do the reading writing and arithmetic but to get science in there and thinking.
 Thinking and problem solving is the goal.”

 In 2017 PSES applied for the Tennessee STEM School Designation.
 It was awarded one of only 15 designations state-wide.
 These 15 schools were recognized by the Tennessee Department of Education for their use of STEM teaching and learning strategies and will serve as a model from which other schools may visit and learn.